websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/staging-ui-reference.md

 If you want to publish pages with a custom theme, you must check the Theme Settings option under the *Look and Feel* heading for your staging configuration.
 Otherwise, the default theme is applied.

 **Content**: Select the content you want to include in your publication.
 You can publish *all* content of the selected types, or specify a date and time parameter to limit the content published.
 You can also click on *Change* for each content type to manage items and other settings included in each type, such as *version history*, *vocabularies*, and *previews and thumbnails*.
-See [Publish Templates](#publish-templates) for more information.
+See [Managing Data and Content Types in Staging](./managing-data-and-content-types-in-staging.md) for more information.

 ![Select the content you want to include in your publication.](./staging-ui-reference/images/09.png)